russvanfossen/angfind/README.md

 # Angle Finder
 Simple tool, can be used to calculate the difference in an angle between 2 images.
+Just for funzies

 Dialogue box promts to locate 2 different image files. <br>
 ![image](https://github.com/russvanfossen/angfind/assets/10410808/5b6a05d1-95a7-4144-9ad8-3ec6261c730e)